prataprc/prataprc.github.io/_posts/2013-05-15-pagd-repository-integration.md

 integrate them with pagd so that while generating the site pagd can gather useful, and some times more accurate meta-data, for each page from the repository.
-Just open the `_context.json` file under your site's `_contents` subdirectory and add the following context attribute
+Just open the `_context.json` file under your site's `_contents` sub-directory and add the following context attribute

 ```json
 { "_xcontext" : "pagd.git" }
 ```

-note that context attributes defined with `_contents/_context.json` file is applicable to all page contents created under `_contents` sub-directory.
+Note that context attributes defined with `_contents/_context.json` file is applicable to all page contents created under `_contents` sub-directory.

 If you want to integrate with mercurial repository, rename `pagd.git` to